awsdocs/aws-cdk-guide/v1/cli.md

   cdk metadata [STACK]            Returns all metadata associated with this
                                   stack

+  cdk acknowledge [ID]            Acknowledge a notice so that it does not show
+                                  up anymore                      [aliases: ack]

+  cdk notices                     Returns a list of relevant notices

   cdk init [TEMPLATE]             Create a new, empty CDK project from a
                                   template.